 - Pet assistance: redrover.org; phone: (916) 429-2457; firstname.lastname@example.org

 - FEMA assistance for city employees: For employees who need assistance with interim housing, finances, and/or food, please visit https://www.disasterassistance.gov/get-assistance/find-assistance and complete the questionnaire.

-- The week of Sept.
-24 is a BLUE recycling week.
+- The week of Oct.
+15 is a GREEN recycling week.